 As many of you know, I am devoted to Traditional Foods Cooking.
-And Wheat Berries play a pivotal role in that type of cooking because the focus is on using whole grains for baking and cooking as opposed to relying on “white” flour, such as all-purpose flour or what some of you may know as plain flour.
+And Wheat Berries play a pivotal role in that type of cooking because the focus is on using whole grains for baking and cooking instead of relying on white flour, such as all-purpose flour or what some of you may know as plain flour.

 But when it comes to cooking with whole grains, understanding all the different varieties can be overwhelming.
-In the Wheat Berries FAQ video, I’m focusing specifically on wheat berries since there are a number of varieties in this category of whole grains.
+In the Wheat Berries FAQ video, I focus specifically on wheat berries since there are several varieties in this category of whole grains.

-I start by reviewing Ancient Grains, such as Einkorn, and then I move right up the Wheat Berry timeline 😉 and discuss the differences between Red Whole Wheat—what we often think of as simply “whole wheat”—and a more modern hybrid call White Whole Wheat—yes…a white flour that is 100% whole wheat!
+I start my tutorial video by reviewing Ancient Grains, such as Einkorn, and then I move right up the Wheat Berry timeline.
+I discuss the difference between Red Whole Wheat and a more modern hybrid called White Whole Wheat.
+We think of Red Whole Wheat as simply “whole wheat.”
+And even though its flour has a white color, White Whole Wheat is 100% whole wheat.

-I review five types of wheat berries—and then throw in a little surprise at the end.
+I review five types of wheat berries in the video, and then I throw in a little surprise at the end.
 It’s not a wheat berry, but I love baking with it!

 To learn more, be sure to watch my Wheat Berries FAQ video.